Skip to Content

 • Multifocal renal cystadenocarcinoma

-German Shepherd Great Pyrenees Mix
+German Shepherd Great Pyrenees Mix resting

 Instagram: @chewie_the_shepnees

-How Much Does a German Shepherd Great Pyrenees Mix Cost?
+German Shepherd Great Pyrenees Mix Cost

 A German Shepherd Great Pyrenees mix costs approximately $500 to $1,000 because they are currently an uncommon crossbreed that’s not in high demand.
-This cross is also not purebred, so a Germanees puppy is not likely to be too pricey.

 You can also consider adopting an adult Germanees for a lower price.
 A site like PuppyFinder.com has numerous German Shepherd Great Pyrenees dogs listed for low-cost adoption.

-A German Shepherd Great Pyrenees mix is a rare crossbreed that combines the best qualities of the parent dogs.
 However, the crossbreed can also present some limitations, and it’s essential to know the pros and cons of a Germanees to decide if it’s right for you.

-• Sharon Waddington
+Sharon Waddington

 Sharon Waddington is the founder of World of Dogz.
 With over 30 years of experience working with dogs, this former Police Officer has seen it all.
 But it’s her trusty German Shepherd, Willow, who steals the show as the inspiration behind this website.
 As Sharon’s constant companion Willow has played a pivotal role in shaping her passion for dogs.
-Find her on Linkedin!
+Recently, Sharon has become deeply passionate about the plight of rescue dogs and is an active advocate for dog rescue, striving to make a difference in the lives of dogs in need.